austriapro/ebinterface-ubl-mapping/README.md

 v6.1.3 - work in progress
 * Added a warning to the ebInterface conversion, if a UBL `TaxTotal` element contains a `TaxAmount` but no `TaxSubtotal`, as this value can not be mapped to ebInterface
+* Mapping the ebInterface VAT breakdown `Comment` to UBL `TaxExemptionReason` (BT-120) for ebInterface 5.0, 6.0 and 6.1
+* Mapping the UBL `TaxExemptionReason` (BT-120) to the ebInterface VAT breakdown `Comment` for all tax category codes, and no longer only for the tax exemption ones, for ebInterface 5.0, 6.0 and 6.1

 v6.1.2 - 2026-07-22
 * No longer an OSGI bundle